Best & Worst Porsche Cayenne Years

 The Neutral Years: 2021

-2021 serves as a bridge year for the Cayenne.
-Think of it as the calm between two storms of innovation.
+2021 serves as a transitional year for the Cayenne.
+Think of it as the lull between two storms of innovation.

 Engine options remained largely the same, with the thrifty 3.0L V6 and the robust 4.0L V8 still leading the pack.
 No complaints in the performance department.